Dualities in the theory of accessible categories: Examples

 Here the 2-category $\P\textnormal{-}\bo{Lex}_\alpha$ has presheaf $\V$-categories as objects, $\alpha$-continuous and cocontinuous $\V$-functors as morphisms, and $\V$-natural transformations as 2-cells.

-For $\alpha=\aleph_0$ and $\V=\bo{Set}$ the duality first appeared as \cite[Proposition~4.2.1]{MP89:libro}, moreover this is part of the Scott adjunction between accessible categories with filtered colimits and Grothendieck topoi \cite{DiLib20:articolo}; in Section~\ref{Scott-V} we construct an enriched version of it.
+In the enriched context this duality is new, while for $\alpha=\aleph_0$ and $\V=\bo{Set}$ it first appeared as \cite[Proposition~4.2.1]{MP89:libro}.
+Note that this is part of a larger adjunction between accessible categories with filtered colimits and Grothendieck topoi \cite{DiLib20:articolo}.
+In Section~\ref{Scott-V} we construct an enriched version of it.